pwittchen/aur/README.md

 # auri
-a utility for downloading and installing software packages from AUR
+utility for downloading and installing software packages from AUR